 In Lithuania this led to the establishment of Sąjūdis (The Movement) led by musician Vytautas Landsbergis.
 It took an increasingly pro-independence stance and its protests were attended by hundreds of thousands.
 The pro-independence underground always existed in Lithuania in the form of Lithuanian Freedom League or the Roman Catholic secret newspaper describing the brutality of the Soviet regime.
 But only by the 1988 the majority of Lithuanians dared to tell their thoughts publically.

-In 1990 the Sąjūdis won the first free elections in Lithuania and the independence was restored on March 11th, 1990.
-The Soviets subsequently attempted to restore their control by force and the attack of January 13th, 1991 led to the deaths of 14 armless civilians (together with tens of thousands others they protected key buildings such as the Vilnius TV tower and the Supreme Council from the Russians).
+In 1990 Sąjūdis won the first free elections in Lithuania and the independence was restored on March 11th, 1990.
+The Soviets subsequently attempted to reimpose their control by force and the attack of January 13th, 1991 led to the deaths of 14 armless civilians (together with tens of thousands others they protected key buildings such as the Vilnius TV tower and the Supreme Council from the Russians).
 On July 31 of 1991 seven customs officers were killed by Russian forces on the newly established Lithuanian-Belarusian border.
-These attempts consolidated the western support for the Lithuanian independence and the de jure recognitions started to pour in by the early 1991 (many countries, like the United States of America, never recognized the occupation of Lithuania and thus did not have to recognize independence).
+These attempts consolidated the Western support for the Lithuanian independence and the de jure recognitions started to pour in by the early 1991 (many countries, like the USA, never recognized the occupation of Lithuania and thus did not have to recognize independence).
 By the end of 1991 the Soviet Union completely collapsed and turned into 15 independent countries.
-The Russians withdrew their final soldiers from Lithuania by 1993 (the first completed withdrawal in entire Eastern Europe).
+Russians withdrew their final soldiers from Lithuania by 1993 (the first completed withdrawal in entire Eastern Europe).

-Large parts of land yet again became private after being returned to former (pre-1940) owners and their descendants where possible.
-Every person who lived in Lithuania by the time it restored independence (1990) was allowed to get the Lithuanian citizenship (regardless of ethnicity or language skills) and so Lithuania avoided the problem of stateless people that plagued Latvia and Estonia.
+Private property was again the norm and nationalized land was returned to former (pre-1940) owners where possible.
+Everybody who lived in Lithuania by the time it restored independence (1990) was allowed to get the Lithuanian citizenship (regardless of ethnicity or language skills) therefore Lithuania avoided the problem of stateless people that plagued Latvia and Estonia.

 Freedom euphoria was however joined by hardship of economical transition.
-The factories that were built for the Soviets were horribly outdated and were unable to compete in the free market both due to low technology and the management not understanding things like marketing.
-The ineffective system of collective agriculture was quickly disbanded.
+Factories that had been built for the Soviets were horribly outdated and unable to compete in the free market both due to low technology and the management not understanding things like marketing.
+The inefficient system of collective agriculture has been swiftly disbanded.
 Only a small part of these Soviet-established businesses survived.

-In the meantime the people started new businesses in places like Gariūnai marketplace with some of these early traders now being millionaires or billionaires, like Nerijus Numavičius of VP Grupė whose Maxima supermarket chain later catapulted him into Forbes billionaire list.
+In the meantime Lithuanians started new businesses in places like Gariūnai marketplace with some of these early traders now being millionaires or billionaires, like Nerijus Numavičius of VP Grupė whose Maxima supermarket chain later catapulted him into Forbes billionaire list.

-Early years of Lithuanian businesses (1990 – 1995) had a frontier feeling as organized criminals used to racket businessmen.
-Some businessmen who refused to pay were murdered, together with other people who stood in the “mafia’s” way (a journalist Vitas Lingys, several prosecutors).
+Early years of Lithuanian economy (1990 – 1995) had a frontier feeling with organized crime (especially extortion) burgeoning.
+Some people that stood in the "mafia's" way (businessmen, a journalist, prosecutors) were murdered.
 Only by 1995 the police was strong enough to defeat the villains; the Vilnius crime boss Boris Dekanidze was sentenced to death while the Kaunas “Godfather” Henrikas Daktaras served a term in prison.

-By 1997 the lawless businesses gave way to modern developments, while certain key state institutions, like the telecommunications sector or the passenger sea lines, were privatized by foreign consortiums.
-What started with the first skyscreapers of Vilnius in 2000 quickly expanded to other main cities.
-By the year 2003 Lithuania was effectively a modern western society.
+By 1997 the lawless businesses gave way to modern developments, while certain key state institutions (telecommunications, passenger sea lines, oil refinement) were privatized by foreign consortiums.
+What started with the first skyscrapers of Vilnius in 2000 quickly expanded to other main cities.
+By the year 2003 Lithuania was effectively a modern society.